pupil-labs/pupil-docs/src/neon/getting-started/understand-the-ecosystem.md

 # Understand the Ecosystem
 The Neon ecosystem contains a range of tools that support you during data collection and data analysis.
 This overview introduces all the key components so you can become familiar with all tools at your disposal.

-## Neon App
+## Neon Companion app
-You should have already used the Neon app to [make your first recording](/neon/getting-started/first-recording.html).
+You should have already used the Neon Companion app to [make your first recording](/neon/getting-started/first-recording.html).
 This app is the core of every Neon data collection.

 When your Neon is connected to the Companion device, it supplies it with power and the app calculates a real-time gaze signal.
 When making a recording, all generated data is saved on the Companion device.